Web3-Pi/docs/docs/use-cases/solo-staking.md

 Please double-check the withdrawal address and then proceed with the checklist and afterwards, with the confirmation of the deposit transaction.

+!!! warning

+    Please ensure that the address is correct, you have proper access rights to it, and that you are connected to the correct network (mainnet/holesky/hoodi).

 ![](../img/solo-staking/confirm_deposit.png "Confirm the deposit transaction.")

 After the transaction is sent and processed by the blockchain, you'll get the final confirmation